 Against all advice, Rarey let himself into the stable where no one else dared venture and shut the door.
 He emerged three hours later leading Cruiser, without his muzzle and gentle as a lamb.
 The owners were so impressed they gave him the horse.
 Rarey brought him back to Ohio, where Cruiser died on July 6, 1875, outliving his new master by a full nine years.(Excerpt from “The Horse Whisperer” by Nicholas Evans, Delacorte Press, 1995)

-Briefly, the technique consists of hobbling one of the horse’s legs with a strap enabling the trainer to completely control the horse and quickly tire him out.
+Briefly, the technique consists of hobbling one of the horse’s legs with a strap.
+This enabled the trainer to completely control the horse and quickly tire him out.
 The trainer can then make the horse lie down, then stroke and gentle the subdued animal, even laying down on it, until the horse is thoroughly convinced, in the most peaceful way possible, that the trainer is master.

 Further, Rarey demonstrated that skillful use of his method could enable the trainer, regardless of physical strength, to quickly tame the most violent horse.
 And that the tamed horse could then be easily handled by anyone; that is, the horse’s taming was not personal to the trainer.
 This is all the more remarkable in view of the general acceptance of the day that violence and extreme force was the only to “break” a horse.